openziti/ziti-tunnel-sdk-c/BUILD.md

 #### Build the Package Builder Image

-Build the x64 package builder image for Ubuntu Bionic 18.04.
+Build the x64 package builder image for Ubuntu Jammy 22.04.
 There are builder images for several Ubuntu and RedHat vintages that will work with a wide variety of Debian and RPM family distros.
+Use an older builder image if your target distribution is older to ensure LIBC compatibility.

 ```bash
 cd ./.github/actions/openziti-tunnel-build-action/ubuntu-22.04/